Skip to main content

 Reality: Everbridge delivers risk intelligence 11 minutes faster using AI-powered automation.
 AI enables hyper-local insights, scales analysis beyond human capacity, and provides accurate, real-time risk assessment that decision-makers can trust.

 Reality: Everbridge AI is purpose-built for ease of use.
 Customers don’t need data scientists – AI streamlines ORCA rule creation, incident response workflows, and resilience planning, ensuring fast implementation and immediate value.
 AI-powered CEM solutions integrate seamlessly with existing business operations.
 More importantly, the cost of implementation is far lower than the cost of a single major downtime incident.
-For every $1 invested in proactive resilience, companies save $7 in avoided losses (FM Global Resilience Index).
+For every $1 invested in proactive resilience, $7 is saved in avoided losses (US Chamber).

 Reality: Everbridge AI doesn’t just accelerate processes – it provides precision, direction, and context.
 Our AI-powered platform helps organizations move from reactive crisis response to proactive resilience by automating the full CEM lifecycle.
 Everbridge is the only provider offering full-lifecycle AI-powered CEM, built specifically to handle physical and digital events with decision-ready risk intelligence.

 Reality: The frequency of critical events has skyrocketed.
-Cyberattacks have increased by 38% year-over-year (Check Point Research), and supply chain disruptions are up 88% since 2020 (Resilinc).
+Cyberattacks have increased by 47% year-over-year (Q1 2025, Check Point Research), and supply chain disruptions are up 88% since 2020 (Resilinc).
 Organizations that plan ahead with automation avoid being caught off guard and significantly reduce financial risk.

 Reality: Every industry faces disruptions—retail, healthcare, finance, logistics.
-In the manufacturing sector alone, unexpected downtime costs businesses an estimated $50 billion per year (Forbes Technology Council).
+In the manufacturing sector alone, unexpected downtime costs businesses an estimated $50 billion per year (Forbes).
 AI-powered CEM helps all industries mitigate operational risks and avoid catastrophic losses.

 Reality: Everbridge has invested $1B+ in AI, decision-ready risk intelligence, and automation, making it the industry’s most advanced AI-driven CEM solution.
 Our patented AI-enabled playbooks and risk intelligence network ensure that organizations not only react faster but build long-term resilience.